rthallisey/clapper/README.md

 The only argument for instackenv-vaidator.py is -f to input a json file.
 By default this will search for instackenv.json.

-In order to use the IPMI acccess checking feature, you’ll need to run the following command to install ipmitool on the undercloud node:
+In order to use the IPMI accces checking feature, you’ll need to run the following command to install ipmitool on the undercloud node:

 ```